SM-Omar/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 The simulation model in whitby_covid_tracing.py involves several sampling steps:

+1. Infection Sampling: Function: simulate_infections() (hypothetical function name if applicable)

-Infection Sampling: 10% of 1000 individuals are randomly infected.
+Process: 10% of a population of 1000 individuals are randomly chosen as infected.

+Sampling Frame: The entire population of 1000 individuals.

+Sample Size: 100 individuals.

+Distribution: Assumes a uniform random selection process.

+2. Primary Tracing:
+Function: trace_primary_contacts() (hypothetical function name if applicable)

-Primary Tracing: 20% of infected individuals are traced through a Bernoulli trial.
+Process: 20% of the infected individuals are traced using a Bernoulli trial (random sampling with probability 0.2).

+Sampling Frame: The 100 infected individuals.

+Sample Size: 20 individuals (on average).

+Distribution: Binomial distribution due to the nature of the Bernoulli trials.

+3. Secondary Tracing:
+trace_secondary_contacts() (hypothetical function name if applicable)

-Secondary Tracing: Events with at least two traced attendees trigger further tracing of infected individuals.
+Process: Events with at least two traced attendees trigger further tracing.

+Sampling Frame: The subset of traced individuals attending an event.

+Sample Size: Varies depending on the traced attendees.

+Distribution: Conditional probability based on event attendance.

 Comparison with Whitby’s Blog Post:
 The generated graphs resemble those in Whitby’s blog post, though exact replication is affected by randomness.
+Observed Differences from the Blog Post:

+While the overall trends are similar, the exact shapes of the histograms differ slightly due to random variability.

+Some runs show a higher variance in the number of traced infections compared to Whitby’s graphs.

+The peaks and spread of the data vary between runs, making exact replication challenging without controlling for randomness.

 Reproducibility Analysis:
-Reducing repetitions from 1000 to 100 increases variability, making results inconsistent across runs.
+Effect of Reducing Repetitions to 100

+When the number of repetitions in the simulation is reduced from 1000 to 100, noticeable differences emerge in the histogram:

+Increased variability in the histogram’s shape due to a smaller sample size.

+Less smoothness, making it harder to discern underlying patterns.

+Greater fluctuations between runs, highlighting the lack of reproducibility.

+The histogram may exhibit more spikes or irregularities, as random effects play a larger role when fewer repetitions are used.

 Improving Reproducibility:
 To ensure consistent outputs, these modifications were made: